 Where will be the best place to post your content?

 Armed with your demographic data you can start planning out where you should be posting your content.
 For example, 53.1% of TikTok users are female and roughly 47% of TikTok’s global audience is between 10 and 29 years old [SMPerth], if your core target demographic is young women, Tik Tok is a valuable platform to access them through.

 Once you have an idea of your audience you and start brainstorming some posts.
 One of Digital Stack’s key features is that it is an all-in-one digital marketing tool, with an inbuilt planner connected to your social media and accessible by each user.
 Working collaboratively is a breeze, with the ability to plan, produce and execute a coordinated content strategy all in the same space.

 Now that you have the foundation of your content strategy, we can turn our thoughts toward the type of content that we are creating and what goes into building a successful content strategy.
-Stay tuned for Part 2 to learn more!
+Read Part 2 and Part 3 to learn more!